-ACTION: Notice of request for extension of OMB approval.
+ACTION: Notice of intention to request extension of OMB approval.

-SUMMARY: The Pension Benefit Guaranty Corporation (PBGC) is requesting that the Office of Management and Budget (OMB) extend approval, under the Paperwork Reduction Act, of collections of information in the PBGC's regulations on multiemployer plans under the Employee Retirement Income Security Act of 1974 (ERISA).
-This notice informs the public of the PBGC's request and solicits public comment on the collections of information.
-DATES: Comments must be submitted by
+SUMMARY: The Pension Benefit Guaranty Corporation (PBGC) intends to request that the Office of Management and Budget (OMB) extend approval, under the Paperwork Reduction Act, of collections of information in the PBGC's regulations on multiemployer plans under the Employee Retirement Income Security Act of 1974 (ERISA).
+This notice informs the public of the PBGC's intent and solicits public comment on the collections of information.

+DATES: Comments must be submitted by August 14, 2001.